egordorichev/BurningKnight/npc_and_quests.md

 * fix npcs that dont use money using "grab more money and come back"
 * stealing from shops under invis?

-* 100% granny chance
-* 100% dm chance
+* dm ang granny road drop from sky
-* opening granny/dm doors opens both

 # boxy